MaxMahem/collect_failable/README.md

 - `TryFromIterator` – build a new container from an iterator, returning an error when invariants can't be satisfied.
 - `TryCollectEx` – ergonomic `collect`-style extension for iterator consumers, forwarding a call to `TryFromIterator`.
 - `TryExtend` – fallible extend operations with strong and basic error guarantees variants.
+- `TryExtendOne` – extend with a single item, providing cleaner error types and strong guarantees.
 - `TryUnzip` – `unzip` an iterator of pairs into two fallible containers.
 - `FoldMut` – `fold`-style extension building a collection via mutation rather than move.